ucsb-teaching-cs/w20-conrad/_lectures/lect01.md

 # Projects
 * An observation of one-on-one tutoring by your supervising instructor: Schedule these observations with your course specific instructor in Week 4
+* Create an assignment / resource about a specific topic in the course you are tutoring for (powerpoint, educational video, written / lab assignment, etc. Be creative!)
+    * This may be done solo or in pairs.
 * A final paper summarizing your learning in the course: Due on the last day of instruction

 For more information please read the syllabus!